umaaps/umaaps.github.io/_posts/2014-10-06-vice-president-election.md

 author: UM AAPS
 date:   2014-10-06
 categories: Event
-excerpt: Wanna contribute to the our chapter and interested in working a leader?
+excerpt: Want to contribute to the our chapter and interested in working a leader?
 Don't wait!
-We are recruiting Vic-president for the chapter now!
+We are recruiting Vice-president for the chapter now!
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.